 Alexander, the Duke of Inverfyre, is bent on catching a notorious thief who injured his sister, no matter what the cost.
 But confronted by the lovely Miss Goodenham, Alexander’s disguise proves to be no defense against her curiosity—and he has no resistance to her kiss.
 Will Daphne inadvertently foil Alexander’s plan?
 Will he have to sacrifice her interest to avenge his sister?
 Or can Daphne ensure Alexander’s triumph and make her own Christmas wish come true?

-A Duke by Any Other Name is included in Charmed at Christmas, one of the Christmas at Castle Keyvnor anthologies.
+A Duke by Any Other Name was originally included in Charmed at Christmas, one of the Christmas at Castle Keyvnor anthologies.

 An excerpt from A Duke By Any Other Name:

 Alexander Magnus Armstrong, Duke of Inverfyre, read his aunt’s letter again and frowned.
 It was after dinner and he was alone in his library, the darkness of the night pressing against the windows and a robust fire blazing on the grate.
 He had been looking forward to an entire winter of savoring the pleasures of home.

 The letter meant his desire was not to be.